Blog

 • Passwords to the various other platforms and tools used by businesses

-This sensitive data can be innocuously exchanged in a casual chat between two colleagues.
+This sensitive data can be innocuously exchanged in a casual Slack chat between two colleagues.
 Even worse, it can be dropped into a group channel where hundreds of others are able to see the information before sharing it.
 As employers, there’s no way of knowing how far this information is being disseminated internally and how compromising this data leakage may be.

 The situation was exacerbated by the pandemic.
 Between 10 March 2020 and 25 March 2020, Slack’s concurrent users rose from 10 million to 12.5 million, widening the pool of data shared via the platform that is festering within each business.